-So how can you tell if your website effectively serves your prospective residents and/or their families during the various points of their journeys?
+So how can you tell if your website effectively serves your buyers during the various points of their journeys?

-Many strategies exist from heat mapping (a tool that allows you to see where site visitors focus/click/spend most of their time on your website) to user studies to digging into your website’s backend analytics (e.g., bounce rate).
+Many strategies exist from heat mapping (a tool that allows you to see where site visitors focus and click) to user studies to website’s analytics.

 But sometimes the best thing you can do is ask yourself to view the site from different perspectives.